abdo1819/mips_single_cycle/README.md

 -implementation :
     - MUX added after the muxes of lhf and lb too set pc to setregfile[rt]  = instr[7:0] as unsigned value  when lbu =1
-    - when lbu =0 pc will be set to value from the muxes that depend on pcsrc and jump
+    - when lbu =0 pc will be set to value from the muxes that depend on b and half

    ![diagram](https://github.com/HMS-ELKHOLY/arch_lab09/blob/master/hms00b.bmp)